Author

 BACKGROUND

-SSBG funds support nearly 30 different types of services that reduce dependency and promote self-sufficiency; protect children and adults from neglect, abuse and exploitation; and help individuals who are unable to take care of themselves to stay in their homes or to find the best institutional arrangements.
+SSBG funds support 29 different types of services across eight High Level Service Areas that reduce dependency and promote self-sufficiency; protect children and adults from neglect, abuse and exploitation; and help individuals who are unable to take care of themselves to stay in their homes or to find the best institutional arrangements.
 In FY 2021, the last year for which data is available, 20.8 million individuals (46 percent of whom were children) received services supported in whole or in part by SSBG.
+This is a 31 percent reduction from FY 2014, during which 30 million individuals received support through the program.
 The highest share of SSBG spending goes toward child welfare and child protective services, general support services, and adult protective services which prevent and remedy abuse, neglect and exploitation of the elderly and disabled adults.

 Nine states pass SSBG funds directly to counties: Colorado, Minnesota, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Virginia and Wisconsin, though counties in other states can access SSBG funds as well.
-These nine states represent 28.9 percent of total program recipients and $394.6 million (24.6 percent) of FY 2020 funding for the program.
-Because SSBG does not require a state match, it is an especially valuable resource for state and county governments.
+These nine states represent 32 percent of total recipients of SSBG services and $394 million (25 percent) of FY 2021 SSBG expenditures.

-Counties report using SSBG most commonly for adult protective services and child protective services.
 SSBG funding for adult protective services is especially useful for counties.
 Roughly 11 percent of individuals over the age of 60 are thought to suffer from some form of abuse, including financial.
-Counties are typically responsible for adult protective services but lack adequate federal support for these activities as the Elder Justice Act has received less than 10 percent of authorized funding levels since its 2010 enactment under the Affordable Care Act.
+Counties administer adult protective services in 15 states but lack adequate federal support for these activities as the Elder Justice Act has received less than 10 percent of authorized funding levels since its 2010 enactment under the Affordable Care Act.
 SSBG funding is crucial for filling that gap to support elder justice programs and activities, and in FY 2021, 8 percent ($225 million) of total SSBG expenditures went toward these services.
 Meanwhile, as the rate of children in foster care due to parental substance abuse continues to grow, SSBG funds are especially valuable for supplementing other federal child welfare dollars.
 In 11 states, counties are partially or fully responsible for operating the child welfare system to provide child protective services and foster care to neglected and abused children.
 In FY 2021, the highest share— 32 percent—of SSBG expenditures went toward child welfare services, totaling nearly $887 million.

 KEY TALKING POINTS